amperity/amperity-docs/shared/paid-media.rst

 .. |sftp-hostname| replace:: ``xxxxx``

-This is a shared topic for Paid Media campaigns, mostly to allow for some content to be for DataGrid Operator and some for AmpIQ, but also maybe for Amp360, depends.
+This is a shared topic for Paid Media campaigns to share content across collections.

 **About paid media campaigns** (config)

 ..
-TODO: This is the intro for AmpIQ topics section titled "Match rates" and then for each paid media destination a callout in the "Data templates" section.
+TODO: This is the intro for segments and campaigns topics section titled "Match rates" and then for each paid media destination a callout in the "Data templates" section.
 Purpose is to explain, but also provide cross-site linking.

 .. paid-media-admonition-about-start